Skip to Content

 III.
 Elective Courses

 The four elective courses must be chosen in consultation with an advisor to provide a cohesive program that explores an area of mathematics in some depth.
 There is a good deal of freedom here, but a random selection of courses may not satisfy this requirement.
 The courses should be chosen from the following list or have a course number of 600 or above.
-Math 289 is repeatable 1-credit courses and can be used to satisfy the elective requirement only in combinations totaling 3 credits.
+Math 289 is a repeatable 1-credit course and can be used to satisfy the elective requirement only when taken three times, totaling 3 credits.

 289 Problem Solving 310 Chance and Choice